Barile-Macchia resolutions: Introduction

 A \emph{weighted oriented graph} is a triple $\D=(V,E,\w)$ where $V$ is the vertex set, $E$ is the set of directed edges, and $\w: V\to \mathbb{N}^{+}$ is a weight function on the vertices.
 Let $ R:=\Bbbk[\D]$ denote the polynomial ring on the vertices.
 The \emph{edge ideal} of $\D$ is denoted $I(\D)$ and defined as

 When all vertices have weight one, $I(\D)$ is the edge ideal of an unweighted unoriented graph which was introduced by Villarreal \cite{villarreal1990cohen} and has been studied extensively since (see \cite{banerjee2017regularity} for a survey).
 Edge ideals of weighted oriented graphs are relatively newer objects and there has been a growing literature on their algebraic properties and invariants \cite{gimenez2018symbolic, ha2019edge, pitones2019monomial, kara2022algebraic}.
-As a first application of our methods, we consider forests and show that their edge ideals are bridge-friendly and bridge-minimal (Theorems \ref{thm:morsefriendlyforest} and Theorem \ref{thm:morseminimalforest}).
+As a first application of our methods, we consider forests and show that their edge ideals are bridge-friendly (Theorem \ref{thm:morsefriendlyforest}).
 Next, we consider edge ideals of weighted oriented cycles.
 The story for this class of ideals is more involved.
 We study these cycles by partitioning them into \textit{classic} and \textit{non-classic} cycles (see Section \ref{sec:cycle}).
-Edge ideals of non-classic cycles are both bridge-friendly and bridge-minimal (Theorem \ref{morsepropertycycle}).
-Although this is not necessarily the case for edge ideals of classic cycles (Subsection \ref{subsec:classic}), we prove that their minimal resolutions can be obtained from those of bridge-minimal ideals via the mapping cone construction (Corollary \ref{cor:resofclassic}).
-In these cases, we deduce recursive formulas for (graded and total) Betti numbers and projective dimension.
+Edge ideals of non-classic cycles are bridge-friendly (Theorem \ref{morsepropertycycle}).
+Although this is not necessarily the case for edge ideals of classic cycles (Subsection \ref{subsec:classic}), we prove that their minimal resolutions can be obtained from those of bridge-friendly ideals via the mapping cone construction (Corollary \ref{cor:resofclassic}).
+In these cases, we deduce recursive (and explicit) formulas for Betti numbers and projective dimension.

 A cycle (or path/forest) is called \emph{naturally oriented} if all of its edges are oriented in the same direction.
 Our methods yield to a powerful property which we call \emph{independence of directions} for weighted oriented cycles and paths.
 Specifically, given a weighted oriented cycle (resp, path), one can find a naturally oriented cycle (resp, path) such that the total Betti numbers of the two edge ideals coincide (Theorems \ref{indecycle} and \ref{indepath}).
-Unfortunately, this property does not hold for weighted oriented forests (Example \ref{notindeforest}).
+Unfortunately, weighted oriented forests do not have this property in general (Example \ref{notindeforest}).
 We also show it is often possible to find a weighted oriented path (resp, cycle) from a given weighted oriented cycle (resp, path) such that the total Betti numbers of their edge ideals are equal (Theorem \ref{thm:identicalBetti}).